 If you're looking for something completely different for your holiday next year, my late 2019 Rwandan safari options might be just what you're after.
 They're the perfect combination of breathtaking landscapes, incredible wildlife, history and culture, and really something special for the discerning and ethically-minded traveller.
 I'll be there with you all the way along, sharing all those incredible African moments!

-After our gorilla treks, we'll spend 3 nights at Wilderness Safaris' new six-tented Magashi Camp in the savannahs of northern Akagera National Park, Rwanda's only 'Big 5' park.
+On this safari we'll also spend 3 nights at Wilderness Safaris' new six-tented Magashi Camp in the savannahs of northern Akagera National Park, Rwanda's only 'Big 5' park.
 At Magashi, you have a chance to see the recently reintroduced lions and black rhinos and learn more about the hugely productive conservation partnership between the Rwandan Development Board and African Parks that is bringing Akagera's lake-fringed plains and woodlands back to life, now supported by Wilderness Safaris new safari camp.
 This is true conservation in action!

 There are lots of good reasons to visit northern Akagera's magnificent grasslands, and these include the chance to see the shoebill stork with its implausibly large bill, and the rare sitatunga, one of my favourites (I've only spotted one once on all my safaris in the Okavango Delta while on a mokoro in the wetlands).
 By staying at Magashi, you're directly supporting the management of the park itself as Wilderness Safaris operates in partnership with African Parks, who financially benefit from every night you pay for.
 There is excellent guided walking, drives and even night drives at Magashi, something not offered in most national parks.

-The great news for those looking to save a buck or two is that we're going in low season, starting the safari on 26 November 2019, which means gorilla permits are 30% cheaper than if you go in high season, and of course accommodation is also less crowded and less expensive than if you go mid-year.
+The great news for those looking to save a buck or two is that we're going in low season during December 2019, which means gorilla permits are 30% cheaper than if you go in high season, and of course accommodation is also less crowded and less expensive than if you go mid-year.
 It's still a great time to be in Rwanda (mostly dry with nice weather), but just avoids the crowds visiting East Africa for the Great Migration between July and October.

 Akagera isn't the Serengeti; in terms of wildlife densities, it doesn't have anywhere near the high density you'll see in East Africa's most famous park.
 But by coming to this park, you'll see more than enough wildlife to keep a nature lover very happy and you'll be directly supporting conservation as all profits from Ruzizi Lodge and the African Parks activities go to the running of the park itself and the rebuilding of Rwanda's premier Big 5 wildlife protected area.
 You'll also be a funder of the Akagera Elephant Project, as well as a participant, as all who join my groups on this project are literally enabling it to happen.
 Holidays don't get much more impactful - in a good way!